 Exclusionary School Discipline

-Recently experts from across the nation convened at the White House to discuss best practices that foster safe, supportive, and productive learning environments that keep kids in school and out of the juvenile justice system.
-A planning guide aimed at promoting positive school climates and ending disparities in administering student discipline, was released at the event.
+In June 2015, experts from across the nation convened at the White House to discuss best practices that foster safe, supportive, and productive learning environments that keep kids in school and out of the juvenile justice system.
+A planning guide, developed and written by AIR experts and aimed at promoting positive school climates and ending disparities in administering student discipline, was released at the event.

-Students Speak Out About Exclusionary School Discipline
+Students Speak Out About Exclusionary School Discipline (Video, Report)

 Nineteen youths accepted AIR’s invitation to talk about how harsh school discipline has impacted them and the risks and challenges of the “school-to-prison” pipeline in front of an audience of policymakers and practitioners who work on juvenile justice and related issues.
 Read more about the Roundtable: The Perspectives of Youth Affected by Exclusionary School Discipline and view a short video discussion with participants:

-What the Data Says About Disparities in School Discipline
+Racial Disparities in School Discipline (Infographic)

 The disproportionate effects of harsh, exclusionary school discipline are the impetus behind research into disparities in school discipline and the negative effects of exclusionary discipline.
 Using 2009-10 data, this infographic shows the differences in school discipline by race.